 The master plan for the southern portion of the Mississippi Greenway extends it nine miles from downtown St. Louis to the River des Peres Greenway and then ten miles further to the Meramec Greenway.
 Currently, there are two completed greenways along the Mississippi Greenway–Cliff Cave County Park and Jefferson Barracks to River des Peres.

-Mississippi Greenway: Jefferson Barracks to River des Peres extends 1.6 miles from the trailhead in Jefferson Barracks Park to the western edge of the River City Casino Property along the River des Peres.
+Mississippi Greenway: Jefferson Barracks to River des Peres extends 1.6 miles from the trailhead in Jefferson Barracks Park to the northern edge of the River City Casino Property along the River des Peres.
 Construction is underway to connect it to the River des Peres Greenway at Alabama Ave.
-Visitors to Jefferson Barracks Park in St. Louis County can use this greenway to get an up close view of the Mississippi River, and will soon be able to walk or ride all the way to Carondelet Park or the Lansdowne-Shrewsbury MetroLink Station.
+Visitors to Jefferson Barracks Park in St. Louis County can use this greenway to get an up close view of the Mississippi River, and will eventually be able to walk or ride all the way to Carondelet Park or the Lansdowne-Shrewsbury MetroLink Station.

 Mississippi Greenway: Cliff Cave County Park is a 4.7 mile loop (paved) nestled in a unique park that gets its name from the cave tucked in the bluffs of south St. Louis County.
 The park offers hiking, mountain biking, and equestrian trails as well as picnic areas and shelters.